inderjit87/sample/README.md

 ## Is the verification complete ?
 (Level 1 Design 2)
-Yes, the bugs were detected using cocotb testbench verification on level1_design2 Sequence detector code.
+Yes, the bugs were detected using cocotb testbench on level1_design2 Sequence detector code.
-The bugs were located in code and eliminated.
+The bugs were located and rectified.
+The same Cocotb test which detected the bugs, now with modified changes in the code, passes without committing any errors.
-Hence, the verification of Sequence Detector Level 1 Design 2 completed by Pass DUT test.
+Hence, the verification of Sequence Detector Level 1 Design 2 is complete.